 Governments have generally been getting stricter with the towing industry, targeting predatory towing practices.
-In 2017 Ontario made changes to the Consumer Protection Act and Ontario Repair & Storage Liens Act put into effect that towing providers must get permission from a consumer (or someone acting on behalf of the consumer) before providing or charging for towing and storage services.
+In 2017, Ontario made changes to the Consumer Protection Act and Ontario Repair & Storage Liens Act.
+They put into effect that towing providers must get permission from a consumer (or someone acting on behalf of the consumer) before providing or charging for towing and storage services.
 The towing operator must disclose, in writing, the operator’s business name, contact information, and the address where the vehicle will be towed.
 The public generally agree that this is an improvement and a step forward, however the towing operator has no way of contacting the vehicle owner.

 Mobile technology is here to help